twiztedmyrtle/twiztedmyrtle.github.io/content/about.md

 </div>
   <div class="row">
   <div class="col-md-8 col-md-offset-2 col-xs-10 col-xs-offset-1">
   <p class="lead center element-bottom-40 os-animation" data-os-animation="fadeIn" data-os-animation-delay="0.2s"> Twisted Myrtle is a graceful and captivating tree.
 It’s simple and yet complicated, similar to life.
 It’s grounded, and yet, branches out in twists and turns as it experiences life and discovers itself.
-It’s aromatic when bruised which signifies how we can bloom, especially in the face of adversity.
+It’s aromatic when bruised which signifies how we can bloom in the face of adversity.
 Twisted Myrtle has glossy, bright to dark green leaves with pointed tips; it’s cleverly reflective of both our good and dark sides, each having daggers of their own.</p>
   <p class="lead center element-bottom-70 os-animation" data-os-animation="fadeIn" data-os-animation-delay="0.2s"> I traded the s for z in Twisted because it’s symbolic of being non-conformist.
 And because each tree is unique, just as each of us are.
 Twisted Myrtle mirrors the odyssey of life perfectly.
 And its zen-like qualities that evoke sentiments of peace and freedom are ultimately the perfect name for this journey of awakening. </p>
 </div>
 </div>